Meeco/docs/guides/portal-tutorials/organisation-administrators/view-credentials.md

 ## View a credential

-To view a credential navigate to _Credentials_ on the left-side menu of the SVX Portal, and select _View Credentials_.
+To view an issued credential navigate to _Credentials_ on the left-side menu of the SVX Portal, and select _View Credentials_.
 Find the credential in the list either by using the sort or search function.
 Once located, select the horizontal ellipsis icon ⋯ to reveal menu options.
 Select _View credential_.

 You will be presented with a summary of the credential, including:
 * VC ID